-Remediation Efforts to Address Material Weakness
+Remediation Efforts to Address Material Weaknesses

-We are implementing measures designed to improve our internal control over financial reporting to remediate the material weaknesses, including the following:
+We are in the process of implementing measures designed to improve our internal control over financial reporting to remediate the material weaknesses identified above.
+Our planned remediation actions include the following:

 - Formalizing our internal control documentation and strengthening supervisory reviews by our management; - Adding additional accounting personnel and segregating duties among accounting personnel; and - Implementing new applications and systems that focus on creating strong internal controls, including user access controls and defined approval processes for posting of journal entries, recording of vendor invoices, payments expenses, payroll processing and general ledger maintenance.